Sharmax12/Society-working/README.md

 A web application for managing residential society / community operations — members, notices, complaints, and day‑to‑day admin — built with **Next.js**, **Prisma**, and **PostgreSQL**.

-> This README was generated from the repository's structure and `package.json`.
-Update the sections marked below with project-specific details (exact features, screenshots, deployed URL, etc.).

 ## Tech Stack